-- Hold a current, valid teaching certificate in either elementary or secondary education. - Hold a master's degree in education. - Demonstrate a 3.0 QPA in the master's degree. - Meet prerequisite course requirements: two foundational courses one in special education (e.g., EDU 539 Characteristics of Students with Exceptional Needs) and one in working/ teaching diverse learners (e.g., EDU 528 Multicultural Education).
+- Hold a current, valid teaching certificate in either elementary or secondary education. - Hold a master's degree in education.

+- Demonstrate a 3.0 QPA in the master's degree. - Meet prerequisite course requirements: two foundational courses - one in special education (e.g., EDU 539 Characteristics of Students with Exceptional Needs) and one in working/ teaching diverse learners (e.g., EDU 528 Multicultural Education).
 The prerequisite courses may be taken at other universities (an official graduate transcript will be needed). - Meet content requirements for 7-12 generalist.

-(,
+Itequited Courses

+(24 credit hours)

-EDU 572 Reading Difficulties:
+Reading Difficulties:

 Identification and

 Intervention

-EDU 565 Assessment of Students
+Assessment of Students

 with Exceptionalities

-EDU 745 Applied Behavorial Analysis
+Applied Behavorial Analysis

-EDU 746 Individuals with Moderate/
+Individuals with Moderate/

 Severe Disabilities

 (field work requirement)

-EDU 747 Consultation and
+Consultation and

 Collaboration in Special

 Education

-EDU 768 Methods of Teaching
+Methods of Teaching

 Children with Disabilities

 OR

-EDU 770 Methods of Teaching
+Methods of Teaching

 Special Education on the

 Secondary Level with

 Practicum

-EDU 794 Seminar in Special
+Seminar in Special

 Education

-EDU 795 Practicum in Special
+Practicum in Special

 Education